Exploring the sequence length bottleneck in the Transformer for Image Captioning: Experiments

 \subsection{Dataset}

-We conduct the experiments on the popular Microsoft COCO benchmark \cite{lin2014microsoft} which consists a total of 123.287 images, 82.783 images for training, 40.504 and 40.775 images for validation and testing accordingly, however it is split according to Karpathy \cite{karpathy2015deep} resulting in 113.287 training images and 5000 images for validation and an equal number for the offline testing.
-Each image is equipped with 5 reference captions and each caption is fed into a pre-processing pipeline that consist of lowering casing, a minimal punctuation removal and words that do not occur at least 5 times are discarded, resulting in a vocabulary of size 10.000.
+We conduct the experiments on the popular Microsoft COCO benchmark \cite{lin2014microsoft} which consists a total of 123.287 images, 82.783 images for training, 40.504 and 40.775 images for validation and testing accordingly, ho\-wever it is split according to Karpathy \cite{karpathy2015deep} resulting in 113.287 training images and 5000 images for validation and an equal number for the offline testing.
+Each image is equipped with 5 reference captions and each caption is fed into a simple pre-processing pipeline that consist of lowering casing, a minimal punctuation filtering and the removal of words that do not occur at least 5 times, resulting in a vocabulary of size 10.000.
 The image region features \cite{anderson2018bottom} are extracted by the Faster R-CNN object detector \cite{ren2015faster} which is trained on the Visual Genome data set \cite{krishna2017visual} using the ResNet-101 backbone \cite{he2016deep}.